 Disclaimer: I am not a physician and do not diagnose disease.
 The statements made here are for educational purposes only.
 Please see your health care professional before making changes in your diet or medications.
 Any of the information you may choose to use is your responsibility.
 Thyroid disease can be life-threatening and is not to be taken lightly.
 Treatment of some kind is critical and necessary.

-February 2016- Updates for those with thyroid issues.
+September 2024- Updates for those with thyroid issues.

 Taurine, considered a non-essential amino acid is strongly correlated with health of the thyroid.
 Intake is poor in the modern diet and supplementation is needed.
 Consider not less than 2,000 mg taurine three times a day with or without food.
 For MANY the ideal intake is likely 4,000 mg taurine three times a day.
 4,000 mg 3x day has been used in Japan for many years without incident.
 If you are taking ANY medications do not use the higher dose without consulting your healthcare practitioner.